WordPress/openverse/README.md

 - [Brooklyn Museum](src/cc_catalog_airflow/dags/provider_api_scripts/brooklyn_museum.py)
 - [NYPL](src/cc_catalog_airflow/dags/provider_api_scripts/nypl.py)

+See each provider API script's notes in their respective [handbook][ov-handbook] entry.

 ## Development setup for Airflow and API puller scripts

 There are a number of scripts in the directory